julietnpn/farm_nrcs/conventions/NRCS/planning-land-unit/1.0/index.md

 ```
 A PLU is a unique geographic area, defined by a polygon, that has common land use and is owned, operated, or managed by the same client or clients.
 The PLU is the minimum unit for planning.
 ```
+**Link a reference**

 ## Specification

-This inherits all of the rules of the inherited convention farmOS:land-asset:1.0, with the folowing exceptions.
+This inherits all of the rules of the inherited convention farmOS:land:1.0, with the folowing exceptions.

 The polygon must be defined.